Albirizzu/oDCM_team8/README.md

 Before creating the final dataset, we ensured all variables had the correct datatype.
 We changed the 'Rank'-variable from an object to an integer as it is a number.
 When deploying the dataset as a CSV-file, we make sure to keep the column names and remove the index column.

+**Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data? **

+No, the labeling is done when creating the dataframe.
+This means that the table contains the names given by us.

+**Is the software used to preprocess/clean/label the instances available?**

+The labeling has been done in the same source file as the scraping itself, which means that Python is being used.

 ## 1.5.
 Uses